 Sukhbaatar Square

-Day 1: The first day you can explore Ulaan Baatar on your own without a tour group.
+Day 1: The first day you can explore Ulaanbaatar on your own without a tour group.
 Head to Sukhbaatar square to see your first grand statue of Genghis Khan.
 Mongolia is pretty obsessed with the Genghis, understandably.
 You’ll be seeing a lot of statues of him as you travel around the country.

-This square used to be a monastery and temple complex that was razed by the communists during the Stalinist purges.
-Today it is often the site of events in Ulaan Baatar, for example a folk music and dance festival was taking place while we were there.
+Today, this square is often the site of events in Ulaanbaatar, for example a folk music and dance festival was taking place while we were there.

 Naraan Tul Market

 Naraan Tul (Black Market) is a massive market that used to be well, the black market during Soviet times.
-While that sounds illicit, it is today just a bustling market for locals with everything you might ever need.
+While that sounds illicit, today it’s just a bustling market for locals with everything you might ever need.
 Especially beautiful is the fabric area with thousands of bolts of fabric for making deels and other clothing.

-Option: The National History Museum is also one of the best things to do in Ulaan Baatar, especially if you want to learn about the history of Mongolia.
+Option: The National History Museum is also one of the best things to do in Ulaanbaatar, especially if you want to learn about the history of Mongolia.
 Since we had a number of museums planned for our group tour, we skipped it.

 You could also download this excellent audiobook for those long drives and downtime.